Ayehu/custom-activities/Zoom/Phone Call Queues/ZM Delete a Call Queue/Readme.md

-#     Zoom
+<br>#     Zoom</br>

-Delete a Call Queue
+<br>Delete a Call Queue</br>

-Call queues allow you to route incoming calls to a group of users.
+<br>Call queues allow you to route incoming calls to a group of users.
 For instance, you can use call queues to route calls to various departments in your organization such as sales, engineering, billing, customer service etc. Use this API to delete a Call Queue.
 **Prerequisites:**
 * Pro, Business, or Education account
 * Account owner or admin permissions